-On September 11, 2017 Advance announced that it had acquired a 100% interest in the Tabasquena Silver Mine in Zacatecas, Mexico, through it's 98% owned subsidiary, Advance Gold S.A. de C.V. ("Advance Mexico").
-Advance has issued to Hot Spring Mining, a Mexican based corporation, 1,000,000 common shares with a fair value of \$60,000 in exchange for which Hot Spring Mining will transfer a 100% interest in the Mining Concessions to Advance Mexico.
+On September 11, 2017 Advance announced that it had acquired a 100% interest in the Tabasquena Silver Mine in Zacatecas, Mexico.
+Advance has issued to Hot Spring Mining, a Mexican based corporation, 1,000,000 common, in exchange for which Hot Spring Mining has transferred a 100% interest in the Mining Concessions to Advance Mexico.
 Hot Spring Mining will retain a 2.5% NSR, of which Advance Mexico has the right to buy 1.5% at a rate of \$500k CAD per 0.50%.